HomePayroll ProVideosDownloadsPricesSupportTestimonialsContact UsResources

 Use this option with care.
 Allowances with this option selected will reduce the gross taxable amount.

-In turn this will lower the PAYE and the Student Loan deduction, as these are both calculated on the reduced gross amount.
+In turn this will lower the PAYE, the Student Loan deduction, and KiwiSaver deduction, as these are calculated on the reduced gross amount.